saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 the other way around.
 I've open-sourced all my extensions — custom `read` and `search` tools, subagent protocols, and more — over in my [dotfiles repo](https://github.com/saattrupdan/dotfiles/tree/main/agentic/pi/extensions).
+I've also open-sourced the [pi-agent.nvim](https://github.com/saattrupdan/pi-agent.nvim) Neovim plugin that I use to integrate with Pi (introduced below).

 This post is part of a series on local AI coding assistants: